lialan/iree-masked-attention-test/README.md

+#HI!

-This repo is intended as a flexible numerical test for iree_linalg_ext, including its masking features.
+This repo is intended as a flexible numerical test for `iree_linalg_ext.attention`, including its masking features.

 To run the test, first setup a virtual environment: